vmware-archive/pcf-pipelines/install-pcf/aws/README.md

    **Solution:** The parent zone (aws.customer0.net) is not delegating to the zone created via terraform.
 You need to add the NS records for (sle1.aws.customer0.net) in the parent zone in AWS Route53.

+#### Error message: ####

+    Error
+    pcf-pipelines/tasks/stage-product/task.sh: line 19: ./pivnet-product/metadata.json: No such file or directory

+   **Solution:** You are not using the PivNet resource, and are most likely using a different repository manager like Artifactory.
+In order to make this work, you should push the metadata.json file.
+Then, get the file on the downstream task - it contains the tile dependency information, including stemcell versions.
+This might require an additional bash task to move the file to the appropriate directory.